 What can I claim as Director while working from home?

-If you’re using operating your limited company on commercial premises, the rent, insurance, business rates, utilities, insurance, and service charges are considered allowable expenses for your company that reduces business profits, which further leads to the reduction of corporation tax.
+If you’re using operating your limited company on commercial premises, the rent, insurance, business rates, utilities, insurance, and service charges are considered allowable expenses for your company that reduce business profits, which further leads to the reduction of corporation tax.

 While working from home as a director, you can claim certain expenses back from your company for providing office space at your home.